aceross/bias-accuracy-tradeoff-demo/docs/monitoring_plan_template.md

 ---

 ## 8. Change Log
 Any changes to the document should be recorded and attributed to an individual.
-Ideally, the changes in the document should be version controlled (e.g., using git or similar).
+Ideally, the changes in the document should be version-controlled (e.g., using git or similar).
 An example of an entry is provided below.

 | Date       | Edited By         | Change Summary                                 | Review Status |
 |------------|-------------------|------------------------------------------------|----------------|